 - Excessive force by bouncers will ruin a club reputation.

 - The excessive use of force causes harm and creates liability.

 - Should have documentation of use of force training.

 Nightclub Security – Repair a Bad Reputation

-- Must control over-service of alcohol.
+- Must control the over-service of alcoholic beverages.

 - Must control over-crowding and club intensity.

 - Failing to control aggressive behavior that will ruin a club reputation.